dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 Answer the interactive prompt with **Y**.

 !!!
 Note:
     The deployment will take several minutes to complete.
-You may want to monitor the progress in parallel also in the OpenShift UI in the `container-native-storage` project.
+You may want to monitor the progress in parallel also in the OpenShift UI.

+    Log in as the `operator` user to the UI and select the `container-native-storage` project.

 On the command line the output should look like this: